seanwhs/Web-Journey-Blueprint/README.md

 The goal is not simply to “learn React.”

-The goal is to build the mental models required to understand and design modern web systems.
+The goal is to build the **mental models required to understand and design modern web systems**.

 ---